 Direct light, especially sunlight, will cause your coffee to go stale because it speeds up the degradation of the beans.
 To avoid this, keep coffee in a dark place like a cabinet or in a dark-colored container.

 Letting your coffee beans interact with oxygen will also cause your coffee to go stale.
-In fact, oxygen starts a process on coffee known as oxidation right after roasting occurs.
+Oxygen starts a process in coffee known as oxidation right after roasting occurs.
 Most packaging helps prevent this with a specially designed valve that lets carbon dioxide leave while keeping out oxygen.
 Air-tight containers with rubber seals are the best way to prevent this when you store your coffee.